 How to Enter

-• The Novice Trout and Novice Lure categories are open to FDG members who have been tying for less than two years and who have not won a prize or been a runner up in a previous FDG or other national fly-tying competition.
+• The Novice categories are open to tyers who have been tying for less than two years and who have not won a prize in a previous FDG or other national fly-tying competition.
+Novices who wish their Novice Trout entry or entries to be assessed for their Bronze Guild Award should indicate this on their entry form.

 • The Prize Winners categories are only for FDG members who have previously won or been a runner up in the corresponding Open category.